WSDOT-GIS/wsdot-traffic-gp/README.md

 Downloads data from API and exports JSON files: one with the data and one with automatically detected field definitions.

-### update.py ###

-Performs the same tasks as `creategdb.py`, then...

-* Logs into ArcGIS Online (AGOL)
-* Uploads zipped GDB to AGOL.
-* Publishes the uploaded GDB as a feature service
-* Inspired by the [Transportation 511](http://links.esri.com/stategovernment/help/transportation511) [overwrite-hosted-features](https://github.com/Esri/overwrite-hosted-features) script

 #### Requirements ####

 * [ArcGIS Pro] 1.4 or higher